What is Bid and Ask?

 The bid price is the price that an investor is willing to pay for the security.

 For example, if an investor wanted to sell a stock, he or she would need to determine how much someone is willing to pay for it.
-It can be done by looking at the bid price – the highest that someone is willing to pay for the stock.
+This can be done by looking at the bid price.
+It represents the highest price that someone is willing to pay for the stock.

 The Ask Price